sagemath/trac_to_gh/Issue 2678.md

 # Issue 2678: modform -- a missing canonical coercion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2678

 Original creator: was